 The purpose of this training is to enhance knowledge and skills related to type 2 diabetes, cardiovascular disease, stroke and their risk factors (poor nutrition, physical activity and commercial tobacco).
 This training is a culturally adapted and expanded version of Project ECHO’s Diabetes Community Resource Education Worker (CREW) Training.Sign up to receive information on upcoming Partners in Good Health and Wellness training program and updates

 Tribal Commercial Tobacco Prevention and Control Project

-The aim of this initiative is to strengthen tribal capacity to address the burden of commercial tobacco within the 27 Tribes in the Indian Health Service (IHS) Albuquerque Area.
-AASTEC will provide leadership, technical assistance, training and resources to promote effective community-chosen and culturally adapted interventions that target policy, systems and environmental improvements to commercial tobacco prevention and control.
+The aim of the Tribal Commercial Tobacco Prevention and Control Project is to enhance tribal efforts to address the burden of commercial tobacco within the 27 Tribes in the Indian Health Service (IHS) Albuquerque Area.

 Key activities include:

 - Inform stakeholders about the burden of commercial tobacco use, while honoring sacred uses of traditional tobacco

 - Convene a multidisciplinary tribal tobacco coalition in the IHS Albuquerque Area